 - Now draw a clownfish in the center of the drawing.
 Clownfish drawing is really simple.

-- Draw one big angelfish in the middle empty area top and some baby size angelfishes behind the mummy angelfish.
+- Draw one big angelfish in the middle empty area on top and some baby-size angelfishes behind the mummy angelfish.

 - Now draw one octopus below the clownfish and one jellyfish anywhere.

-- How to draw a clownfish, octopus, angelfish, jellyfish, can be learned from the video.
+- How to draw a clownfish, octopus, angelfish, or jellyfish, can be learned from the video.

 - Once all this is done outline the drawing using a black sketch pen, or you can use a green sketch pen for seaweeds as per your choice.

-- Rub the drawing after outline for neatness and to remove pencil marks.
+- Rub the drawing after the outline for neatness and to remove pencil marks.

 Next Color Your Drawing Using Pastels